mzabani/FastCgiNet/README.md

 - The Requests API makes several sanity checks that make it very helpful.

 This API is public because in conjunction with the Requests API, a power user might make good use of it (although I see very few use cases myself).
-As such, I will not take effort in documenting this API.
+As such, I will not take as much effort in documenting this API as I will take documenting the Requests API.
 The code is very well documented and intuitive, so if you need it, just explore the API and you'll probably be fine.

 TODO
 ----